tlcada/query-service/README.md

 - DATABASE.PG.USER=
 - DATABASE.PG.PASSWORD=
 - DATABASE.PG.HOST=
+- MOCK_DATA_ON=false

 ## Create database

 You can find the schemas in the schema folder.

 ## Basic commands

+HTTPS is enabled by default.
+If you want to use HTTP connection go to config.ts file.

 | Command       | Description |
 |:--------------| :--- |